Victoria Sellers: Career

 Sellers posed for Playboy in April 1986.
 In the same year she was indicted for her role in a cocaine-trafficking gang, and was placed on probation for three years.

 She performed as a stand-up comic in the early 1990s.
 With Heidi Fleiss, she hosted and produced an instructional DVD titled Sex Tips with Heidi Fleiss and Victoria Sellers in 2001.

 In 2005, Sellers began designing jewellery.
-At one time she was filming the reality show The Eklands for Swedish television with her mother and half-brothers, Nick and T.J.

 In 2009, she was the subject of episode 4 of the British reality series Rehab.
-In 2013–14 she appeared on Swedish television along with her mother in Svenska Hollywoodfruar.
+In November 2013, she began filming the reality show The Eklands for Swedish television with her mother and half-brothers, Nick and T.J.